Skip to content

 Current implemented state in this repo:

-• factory_app/app/ is the first-party Studio app bundle
+• factory_app/app/ is the first-party Studio app bundle served by the Studio host

 • hosted product workspaces are expected to live outside this repo